Licensed Commercial Breeder

 The commercial breeding facility must then be inspected by the Board of Animal Health to verify that it meets all the requirements specified in Minnesota Statutes 347.57 to 347.64.

 We have never, ever failed an inspection and have consistently received positive, glowing reviews from other breeders, our veterinarian, and our clients.

 Breeder Excellence Program

 The Minnesota Board of Animal Health has developed an advisory task force to provide guidance as it develops a Commercial Breeder Excellence program.
 In 2014, the Minnesota legislature enacted the state’s commercial dog and cat breeder laws.
 Under these laws the Board is required to develop a program to recognize licensed breeders who demonstrate excellence and exceed the standards and practices of the law.

-The task force is comprised of licensed commercial breeders, veterinarians who work with commercial breeders, and Board of Animal Health inspectors and staff.
+The task force is comprised of licensed commercial breeders, veterinarians who work with commercial breeders, and the Board of Animal Health inspectors and staff.
 Members will attend quarterly meetings and offer their expertise in identifying and implementing the best fit standards and practices for this program.

 Pamela is working diligently with this group to develop certifications and standards to be named a Breeder of Excellence.
 As soon as they are developed, Puppies Up North will work to achieve and exceed them.